LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/Skills & groups/set-the-agent-group-hierarchy.md

    * Add members to the group

      ![](/img/pasted image 0 (4).png)
 5. Click save.
-The Edit agent group window closes and the agent group list is displayed.
+The edit agent group window closes and the agent group list is displayed.
 6. Click the group you edited.
-The Edit agent group window now shows the group members that you added in the Member’s Name table.
+The edit agent group window now shows the group members that you added in the Member’s Name table.

 ![](/img/pasted image 0 (5).png)